SitecoreSupport/Sitecore.Support.51661/readme.md

 # Sitecore.Support.51661
-Considers the configured region format of date and time in the Preview Date and Time dialog box
+The patch considers the configured region format of date and time in the `Preview Date and Time` dialog box.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.51661/blob/master/LICENSE).